 - Damages: The victim may only file a claim against the negligent party if the reckless action resulted in an injury that caused economic or non-economic damages.

-What Kind of Brain Injury Cases Does The Roth Firm Handle?
+What Kind of Brain Injury Cases Does The Roth Firm, LLC Handle?

 Many different types of accidents can result in a traumatic brain injury.
 For example, motor vehicle accidents, such as car, truck, bus, motorcycle, and boat accidents.
 Also, medical mistakes, sports injuries, slip and falls, and workplace accidents are all common causes of head trauma.
 Our traumatic brain injury attorneys handle head trauma lawsuits caused by all of the previously stated types of accidents.

 - Motor Vehicle Accidents: Traumatic brain injuries involving motor vehicles are usually caused by a reckless driver who failed to operate a vehicle responsibly.
-In fact, according to the Center of Disease Control, motor vehicle crashes were the leading cause of traumatic brain injury for people ages 15 to 44 years old.
+In fact, according to the Centers for Disease Control, motor vehicle crashes were the leading cause of traumatic brain injury for people ages 15 to 44 years old.